Winston Churchill (novelist): Death

-Churchill and his wife had three children, including their son Creighton Churchill, a well-known writer on wines.
-His great-grandson is the Albany, New York, journalist Chris Churchill.
+Churchill and his wife had three children.
+Their son John Dwight Winston Churchill was married to Mary Deshon Hand, daughter of Judge Learned Hand.
+Another son Creighton Churchill was a well-known writer on wines.
+Journalist Chris Churchill of Albany, New York is his great-grandson.

 The British statesman

 In the 1890s, Churchill's writings first came to be confused with those of the British writer with the same name.
 At that time, the American was the much better known of the two, and it was the Englishman who wrote to his American counterpart about the confusion their names were causing among their readers.

 They agreed that the British Churchill should adopt the pen name "Winston Spencer Churchill", using his full surname, "Spencer-Churchill".
 After a few early editions this was abbreviated to "Winston S. Churchill"—which remained the British Churchill's pen name.
 The two men arranged to meet on two occasions when one of them happened to be in the other's country, but were never closely acquainted.

 Their lives had some other coincidental parallels.
 They both gained their tertiary education at service colleges and briefly served (during the same period) as officers in their respective countries' armed forces (one was a naval officer, the other an army officer).
-Both Churchills were keen amateur painters, as well as writers.
+Both Churchills were keen amateur watercolor painters, as well as writers.
 Both were also politicians, although the British Churchill's political career was far more illustrious.